-B. Composition and Authority
+C. Composition and Authority

-637 638 4.
-The National Trade Facilitation Body would bring together authorized representatives of all parties concerned with international trade issues in the country:
+4. The National Trade Facilitation Body would bring together authorized representatives of all parties concerned with international trade issues in the country.
+The following is a non-exhaustive list which can serve as the start of a check-list: